Ciguatera Toxicity

 Hydroxyzine (Vistaril)

-Clinical Context: Hydroxyzine is H1-receptor antagonist with low to moderate antihistaminic properties; it inhibits respiratory, vascular, and GI smooth-muscle constriction.
-It has moderate to high anticholinergic and antiemetic properties.
+Clinical Context: Hydroxyzine is an H1-receptor antagonist with low-to-moderate antihistaminic properties; it inhibits respiratory, vascular, and GI smooth-muscle constriction.
+It has moderate-to-high anticholinergic and antiemetic properties.
 Antagonism of H1 receptors in the periphery mediates antipruritic effects.

 Class Summary